Blog

 Let’s say Georgia is opening a coworking space in her home town of Vancouver.
 In her competitive analysis, she’ll want to mention all of the coworking spaces in Vancouver and how she will differentiate herself, as well as large coworking brands that are expected to move into Vancouver in the near future.

-Your competitive analysis is ultimately about mapping out how exactly you will win in comparison to the spaces you’re going up against.
+Your competitive analysis is ultimately about mapping out exactly how you will win when pitted against other spaces.

-It’s worth mentioning that many coworking space owners and operators don’t like to think of themselves as having “competitors”.
-It is true that collaboration can (and does) exist in the coworking sector.
+Many coworking space owners and operators don’t like to think of themselves as having “competitors”.
+Collaboration can (and does) exist in the coworking sector, and many operators enjoy sharing their knowledge with others.
 However, understanding the other coworking spaces in your area is critical to understanding the viability of your business and should not be overlooked.

 5. Description of Management and Organization